 - Undying Loyalty: Old Tom (John Carradine) has this for Vienna, staying with her even when he doesn't have to and when it is dangerous.
 He ends up dying in Vienna's arms after heroically trying and failing to stop her from being arrested by the posse.

 - Unlimited Wardrobe: Joan Crawford was star and main producer so it's rather obvious that she gets the most wardrobe changes of any character.
 It's especially odd considering that it's a Wild West setting and a short time span of three days which sees her change her costumes a jawdropping six times.

 - Victory by Endurance: Vienna's general plan.
 Her saloon is located outside town at the base of a cliff above a mining shaft, and receives slim business but once the railroad comes, and an accompanying Boom Town arrives she is set to prosper.
 As such she is set to prosper even if when the townsfolk force her to close shop.
 All she has to do is wait and occupy the land and wait for the railroad.
 That strategy ends when Emma Small's posse comes and burns down her property.

-- Woman in White: Vienna wears a white dress when Emma and her posse arrive in the saloon to lynch her.
+- White Shirt of Death: Vienna wears a white dress when Emma and her posse arrive in the saloon to lynch her.
 For added effect, she plays a piano.